gtema/openstack/doc/src/osc.md

 * `--format <FORMAT>` — The response format.
 Valid values are json, xml, or plain.
 The default is plain.
 If you append the format=xml or format=json query parameter to the storage account URL, the response shows extended container information serialized in that format.
 If you append the format=plain query parameter, the response lists the container names separated by newlines
 * `--prefix <PREFIX>` — Only objects with this prefix will be returned.
 When combined with a delimiter query, this enables API users to simulate and traverse the objects in a container as if they were in a directory tree
 * `--delimiter <DELIMITER>` — The delimiter is a single character used to split object names to present a pseudo-directory hierarchy of objects.
 When combined with a prefix query, this enables API users to simulate and traverse the objects in a container as if they were in a directory tree
-* `--reverse <REVERSE>` — By default, listings are returned sorted by name, ascending.
+* `--reverse` — By default, listings are returned sorted by name, ascending.
 If you include the reverse=true query parameter, the listing will be returned sorted by name, descending

-  Possible values: `true`, `false`

-* `--max-entities <MAX_ENTITIES>` — Total limit of entities count to return.
+* `--max-items <MAX_ITEMS>` — Total limit of entities count to return.
 Use this when there are too many entries

   Default value: `10000`